danielruffolodeveloper/Express_PostgreSQL_Dockerized/README.md

 # Express - PostgreSQL Dockerized Example App
-- An example app highlighting how to use Express.js with Postgress to build a easy REST Api for your applications.
+- An example app highlighting how to use Express.js with PostgreSQL to build a easy REST Api for your applications.
 - The solution is a simple app enabling to create a note with a title and content element
 - The solution also goes into detail about Docker and how it can be used to make your development environment set up very easy
 - This repo is functionality complete and is intended for demonstraition purposes.
 More can be done to make this secure for production such as managing secrets for database credentials and protecting attacks from occuring in the runtime.